jaykhan-dev/jkvp/docs/blog/blockchain/README.md

 ## Proof of Stake

 Proof of Stake is a different consensus mechanism.
-It invovles **staking** your coins in a stake pool so that you can become a validator, which is essentially the same thing as being a Bitcoin miner.
-The key difference is that there is not cryptographic puzzle to solve and so the energy consumption is much smaller.
+It invovles **staking** your coins in a stake pool so that you can become a validator, which is essentially similar to being a Bitcoin miner.
+The key difference is that there is no cryptographic puzzle to solve and so the energy consumption is much smaller.

 Ethereum which is currently using the Proof of Work consensus, is switching over to [Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/).
 It requires 32ETH to be staked in order to become a validator.
 Since the current price of ETH is over $3000 USD, it can be quite expensive.